rashed079/Convolutional-Neural-Network/README.md

      - 1000 images of cats

 3. **Making Predictions**:
-   - The trained model will then be used to classify new images located in the `single_prediction` folder as either a dog or a cat.
+   The trained model will then be used to classify new images located in the `single_prediction` folder as either a dog or a cat.

 # Technology Used

-We will use **TensorFlow**, integrated with **Keras**, to build and train our CNN model.
+I will use **TensorFlow**, integrated with **Keras**, to build and train my CNN model.
 TensorFlow provides a robust backend for Keras, allowing us to perform efficient computations and leverage features like distributed training.
 Keras, as TensorFlow's high-level API, simplifies the process of creating, training, and evaluating deep learning models.

 # Why TensorFlow and Keras?

 - **TensorFlow**: A powerful and scalable platform for building machine learning models, offering support for both CPU and GPU.
 - **Keras**: Simplifies the design and implementation of neural networks, making it accessible to both beginners and experts.

 Keras was originally developed as a standalone API but has been fully integrated into TensorFlow to leverage its advanced features and improve usability.
-This integration allows us to write concise code while benefiting from TensorFlow's performance and scalability.
+This integration allows me to write concise code while benefiting from TensorFlow's performance and scalability.

 # Steps to Follow